evhub/coconut/DOCS.md

 ### `parallel_map`

 Coconut provides a parallel version of `map` under the name `parallel_map`. `parallel_map` makes use of multiple processes, and is therefore much faster than `map` for CPU-bound tasks.
-Use of `parallel_map` requires `concurrent.futures`, which exists in the Python 3 standard library, but under Python 2 will require `python -m pip install futures` to function.
+Use of `parallel_map` requires `concurrent.futures`, which exists in the Python 3 standard library, but under Python 2 will require `pip install futures` to function.

 Because `parallel_map` uses multiple processes for its execution, it is necessary that all of its arguments be pickleable.
 Only objects defined at the module level, and not lambdas, objects defined inside of a function, or objects defined inside of the interpreter, are pickleable.
 Furthermore, on Windows, it is necessary that all calls to `parallel_map` occur inside of an `if __name__ == "__main__"` guard.